 In Mira Nair’s The Namesake, Irrfan played Ashoke Ganguli, an Indian professor in the US.
-Irrfan brought gentleness and vulnerability to the role that was simply heartbreaking.
+Irrfan brought gentleness and vulnerability to the role, which was simply heartbreaking.
 In one scene, he gives his college-bound son (Kal Penn), named for Gogol’s The Overcoat, a copy of the book for his birthday.
-He’s about to tell Gogol the story of how he got the name, but Pearl Jam is blaring and the boy is distracted, impatient with his father.
-Irrfan’s silence before he gives up pats his son on the shoulder and leaves is beautifully poised – a moment of connection that seems just about there but never there.
+He’s about to tell Gogol the story of how he got the name, but Pearl Jam is blaring, and the boy is distracted, impatient with his father.
+Irrfan’s silence before he gives up pats his son on the shoulder, and leaves are beautifully poised – a moment of connection that seems just about there but never there.

 Eulogy: Irrfan Khan: “An Act Of Letting Go”